 Club: Olympique Lyonnais | Capacity: 59,286 seats | Scheduled opening: 2016 | Status: under construction

 Grand Stade OL is planned to have a capacity of 58,000 seats, of which about 6,000 business seats.
 It will consist of three tiers with seats no further than 15 metres from the pitch.
 Its design is by architecture firm Populous.

 The total cost of the project is estimated to be €450 million, of which almost €170 for improvements in infrastructure.
-The latter part will be publicly paid for, while the stadium will be privately financed by the club, construction firm Vinci, and other partners.
+The latter part will be publicly paid for, while the stadium will be privately financed by the club and other investors.

 Grand Stade OL will be one of the playing venues of Euro 2016, during which it will host four group matches, a round of 16 match, and one of the two semi-finals.